 - Not great speed and inclination options

-The Horizon T303 treadmill seems to be the best fit for beginner trainers, entry-level runners, casual joggers, and walkers who are getting used to the concept of home gym training forming a new fitness routine for themselves.
+The Horizon T303 easy-folding treadmill seems to be the best fit for beginner trainers, entry-level runners, casual joggers, and walkers who are getting used to the concept of home gym training forming a new fitness routine for themselves.

 The 60” 3-Zone cushioned deck lowers the impact on your knees by 40% and provides comfortable low-impact training.